Prag8855/aab/content/guides/public-transit.md

     Children under 6 years old travel for free.
 Children under 15 years old need a reduced price (*Ermäßigungstarif*) ticket.
 [Most tickets](#bring-other-people-for-free) let you bring children under 15 years old for free.
 - **Students and [apprentices](/glossary/Azubi)**
     Students and [apprentices](/glossary/Azubi) can get a [free monthly pass](https://www.vbb.de/en/tickets/pupils-apprentices/monthly-ticket/) (*Schülerticket* or *Ausbildungsticket*).
 You can apply for it [here](https://www.abo-antrag.de/de/) or [here](https://www.bvg.de/de/abos-und-tickets/alle-abos/schuelerticket-berlin) (in German).
-- **Senior citizens** Senior citizens pay the regular price for tickets.
+- **Senior citizens**
+    Senior citizens pay the regular price for tickets.
 If you are over 64 years old, you can get, but there a cheaper yearly subscription: the [VBB-Abo 65plus](https://www.vbb.de/tickets/abonnements/vbb-abo-65plus/).
 - **Dogs**
     If your dog is bigger than a cat, you must buy a reduced tariff (*Ermäßigungstarif*) ticket for it.
 Guide dogs and smaller dogs don't need a ticket.
-If you have a daily, monthly or yearly ticket, your dog can ride for free. - [How to bring dogs on public transit](/guides/public-transit#dogs-on-public-transit).
+Most daily, monthly and yearly tickets let you [bring a dog for free](#dogs-on-public-transit).
 - **Bicycles**
-    You need a bicycle ticket (*Fahrradkarte*) for your bicycle. - [How to bring bikes on public transit](/guides/public-transit#bicycles-on-public-transit).
+    You need a bicycle ticket (*Fahrradkarte*) for your bicycle. - [How to bring bikes on public transit](#bicycles-on-public-transit).

 ### Where to buy tickets